altajvirani/CRMDashboard/README.md

 # CRMDashboard

-CRMDashboard is a template for a CRM (Customer Relationship Management) dashboard built for educational purposes, as part of an assessment to test ReactJS and TailwindCSS skills.
-It aims to provide a customizable and user-friendly dashboard solution for managing customer relationship data.
+CRMDashboard is a template for a CRM (Customer Relationship Management) dashboard which aims to provide a customizable and user-friendly dashboard solution for managing customer relationship data.

 The design inspiration for this project is taken from a Dribbble shot by [V Alipov](https://dribbble.com/alipov) ([View Dribbble Shot](https://dribbble.com/shots/23465580-CRM-Saas-Innovate-Hub)).